 Over the coming decade, the United States looks likely to overtake Russia and rival Qatar as a leading supplier of natural gas to international markets....

 And U.S. crude oil exports might also be possible some day, strengthening America's lead in market-related pricing for kingpin crude oil, much the way rising North Sea production did in the 1980s. ...What I love about this brilliant text is that my entire script is laid out in its essential, unquestionable beauty in just a few sentences.
 But I would caution Amy and Ed not to be too specific about natural gas and crude oil exports from the U.S., and U.S. becoming a new democratic Saudi Arabia.
 That's because it will not happen.
 We may barely reduce imports of crude oil, and barely produce enough gas to satisfy our ever growing needs over the next few decades.

 In my mind, it is far better to put others down and say that we no longer need them, because now we can satisfy most of our thirst for oil and gas.
-Just imagine a Saudi or Egyptian despot on our payroll reading these words and calculating how much longer he has to live before his house of cards crashes without our constant propping it up?
+Just imagine an Egyptian despot on our payroll reading these words and calculating how much longer he has to live before his house of cards crashes without our constant propping it up?
 Otherwise, Amy and Ed, you are beautiful.